-Here is a life jacket designed for the ladies!
-Adjustable straps to find your fit goes well with the internally sculpted bust cups making it feel like this life vest was created just for you!
+Here is another life jacket designed for the ladies!
+Adjustable straps to find your fit go very well with the internally sculpted bust cups making it feel like this life jacket was created just for you!
 There is also room for your belongings in the front snap pocket with internal dividers.
-Compatible with quick-release belt for when you upgrade your recreational paddling to being equipped for a rescue.
+This life jacket is compatible with quick-release belt for when you upgrade your recreational paddling to being equipped for a rescue.

 7. Astral Ronny

-The combination of Astral’s Thin-Vent Back and the ventilation channel through the foam back make for a happy paddler.
-There are 4 front pockets, including one that expands to hold the necessities for a relaxing booze cruise!
+The combination of Astral’s Thin-Vent Back and the ventilation channel through the closed-cell foam back make for a happy paddler.
+There are a total of four front pockets, including one that expands to hold the necessities for a relaxing day out on the water!
 This life vest has a place for everything.

 8. Stohlquist Trekker

-Another well-loved option because of the mesh back allowing for breathability and comfort with the seat of your kayak.
-Low profile fit, of course still being coast guard approved, with plenty of mobility around the arms and less foam on the side so your elbow won’t catch.
+This life jacket comes with plenty of mobility and space around the arms and less closed-cell foam on the side, so your elbow won’t catch, and you will find that paddling will be much easier.
 For the ladies, check out the Cruiser for a better fit.

 9. Astral Linda

 This women’s specific PFD life jacket has a sleek design with great breathability.
-Offers 2 large zippered pockets in the front and 6 adjustment points to get you that customized fit!
-Similar fit to the Layla but slightly lower profile.
+This life jacket offers two large zippered pockets in the front and six adjustment points to get you that customized and comfortable fit!
+It is similar fit to the Layla but features a slightly lower profile.

 10. Stohlquist Edge

-A low profile, high mobility life jacket best used for whitewater paddling.
-In addition to the comfort, there is still a top loading pocket for any gear needed on the river.
-A key characteristic of a whitewater PFD is the large arm holes, you don’t want any restrictions!
+The Stohlquist Edge is a low profile and high mobility life jacket best used for whitewater paddling.
+In addition to the comfort, there is still a top loading pocket for any gear needed while you are on the river.
+A key characteristic of a whitewater PFD is the large armholes for easier paddling and no restrictions!